mxncr/FFES/README.md

     ffes-distance <path/to/fieldA.json> <path/to/fieldB.json> samples=<nb samples>

-Working examples (if launched in the build folder):

-    ffes-distance

 For more command line examples, refer to the file `data/examples.txt`

 The file format used to specify the field inputs is described in the file